andydlindsay/lectures/breakout-mock-exam-review/README.md

 * Write the minimum amount of code to make the test(s) pass
 * Make the test(s) pass, then refactor your code to fix any `eslint` errors/warnings
 * Google for syntax!
+* If you wonder "is there a problem with the test or a problem with my code?"... there's a problem with your code :)
+*